Please note that this situation is continually evolving and the information on this page may become out of date.

 Please note: this is not legal advice and members are encouraged to seek independent legal counsel.

-In regard to the Section 232 steel and aluminum tariffs, the Canadian Government is following a dollar-for-dollar approach.
+In regard to the Section 232 steel and aluminum tariffs, the Canadian Government implemented retaliatory tariffs.
+The full list of products is available here.

 The Government of Canada has outlined a framework and process for how it will consider remission requests for the tariffs on products from the United States (U.S.).
 Under specific circumstances, remission allows for relief from the payment of tariffs, or the refund of tariffs already paid.
 Inquiries or remission requests must be sent to remissions-remises@fin.gc.ca with the subject line “U.S. Remission.”
 More details are available here.